 Joseph Smith, the founder of Mormonism & the prophet who claimed he found the golden plates, was raised in one of the most intriguing periods in American religious history.
 If one were to experience this era with today’s knowledge, they would have an opportunity to evaluate that history better than many who actually lived it.
 That is what we can do as we journey to 19th century America, to experience the mindset and lifestyle of Joseph Smith and his colleagues.

 At one time Smith’s stories had all the flair one would expect from someone with his unique upbringing.
-Yet, over the years The Church of Jesus Christ of Latter-day Saints has sterilized the over the top lifestyle and activities Smith was once known for.
+Yet, over the years The Church of Jesus Christ of Latter-day Saints has sterilized the over-the-top lifestyle and activities Smith was once known for.
 Many plain and precious truths have been taken away.
-Come with me as we turn back the hands of time to a period in Joseph Smith’s life which barely resembles what is taught by the LDS Church today.
+Come with me as we turn back the hands of time to a period in Smith’s life which barely resembles what is taught by the LDS Church today.
 Together we will open the Church’s vault, sift through various historical records, and document early Mormon history before the sugar-coating was applied.
 For some, this will be too bitter of a pill to swallow.
 Others will find healing through digesting its message.

 Joseph Smith’s world consisted of:

 ■ A “heavenly messenger” guarding the golden plates.

 ■ “… telling where hidden treasures in the earth were by means of looking through a certain stone …”